aspose-slides/Aspose.Slides-API-References/english/php-java/mathsubscriptelement/_index.md

 ---
 title: MathSubscriptElement
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/mathsubscriptelement/
 ---

-# MathSubscriptElement class
+## MathSubscriptElement class

  Specifies the subscript object, which consists of a base and a reduced-size subscript placed below and to the right.